widok/widok/README.md

 Aggregates are channel containers.
 They allow to deal with large lists efficiently.
 If an item gets added, removed or updated, this is reflected directly by a change in the DOM, only operating on the actual nodes.

 ## License
-Widok is licensed under the terms of the GPLv3.
+Widok is licensed under the terms of the Apache v2.0 license.

 ## Authors
 * Tim Nieradzik